Lights of Leamington Festival: History

 In 1951, the Warwickshire town of Leamington Spa held its first lights festival, as part of the nationwide Festival of Britain, with the goal to lift people's spirits following years of austerity.
 Jephson Gardens, a Victorian park in the centre of town, was chosen as location.
 Scores of electricians were recruited for the construction, overseen by officials of the East Midlands Electricity Board.
 Electric lights were hung in trees, illuminated floats with musicians put on the park's lake, and illuminated dioramas of the Alps and of the skylines of New York and Venice built on the lake's shore.
 Dancing performances and firework shows were featured.
 More than 10,000 flowers were used in a floral clock display.

-By 1957, Leamington's illuminations were so popular in the region that officials from towns in Warwickshire and nearby counties were looking for ways to replicate its success.
+By 1957, Leamington's illuminations were so popular in the Midlands region that officials from towns in Warwickshire and nearby counties were looking for ways to replicate its success.
 The Lights of Leamington Festival was said to rival the Blackpool Illuminations.
 Each year, until 1961, it ran for 10 weeks.
 In total, it attracted millions of visitors.